 Privacy is not a commodity to be traded.
 Rather, respecting privacy and guaranteeing the protection of personal data is a condition for stable, secure and competitive global commercial flows.
 The Commission aims to facilitate such cross-border data flows while ensuring a high level of protection, both in the area of law enforcement cooperation and in the commercial sector.
-For the commercial sector, there is a huge potential for trade in data, provided partners match EU standards on data protection.
-The Commission will prioritise discussions on possible adequacy decisions with key trading partners in East and South-East Asia, starting with Japan and Korea in 2017, but also considering other strategic partners such as India, countries in Latin America, in particular Mercosur, and the European neighbourhood.
+For the commercial sector, there is a huge potential for trade in data as well as in connection to trade in goods and services, provided partners match EU standards on data protection.
+The Commission will prioritise discussions on possible adequacy decisions with key trading partners, in East and South-East Asia, starting with Japan and Korea in 2017, but also considering other strategic partners such as India, countries in Latin America, in particular Mercosur, and the European neighbourhood.
+On 20th March 2017, the Commission opened a dialogue with Japan on a possible adequacy finding.
+The Commission will also explore other possible tools for cross-border data transfers, such as using Standard Contract terms, in line with the new EU data protection framework, which can be adapted to specific types of business or processing operations, thereby providing a high degree of flexibility.

 The EU’s dialogues with partners worldwide, support for multi-stakeholder models and active participation in international networks will help to sustain support for an open internet, underpin consistent enforcement of Intellectual Property Rights and consolidate the EU’s leading role in promoting the common standards needed for the deployment of 5G and Internet of Things technologies.

 The Commission will continue to seek access to markets in third countries, while looking at means to protect the EU’s strategic interests and fundamental values.
-Particular consideration should be given to cases where strategic investments are made in European high-tech companies by actors benefiting from public subsidies and which are based in countries which themselves restrict investment from European companies.
+Economic diplomacy can play an important role in this effort.
+Particular consideration should also be given to how to deal with cases where strategic investments are made in European companies by actors benefiting from public subsidies and which are based in countries which themselves restrict investment from European companies.
+These concerns need careful analysis and appropriate action.

 Free trade agreements will ensure market access by removing unjustified barriers that distort trade flows and investment.
-The Commission will seek to use EU trade agreements to set rules for e-commerce and, if appropriate, cross-border data flows and tackle new forms of digital protectionism, like data localisation, in full compliance with the EU’s data protection rules.
+The Commission will seek to use EU trade agreements and economic diplomacy to set rules for e-commerce and cross-border data flows and tackle new forms of digital protectionism, in full compliance with and without prejudice to the EU’s data protection rules.

 A sound cyber security policy is also key to ensure that Europe is equipped to confront cyber threats while maintaining an open, free and safe cyberspace.
 It is important to continue the dialogues with EU's main trade partners on the measures on cyber security standards, certification and labelling in order to increase resilience and security of connected objects globally.

 As part of its support to the Sustainable Development Goals, the Commission intends to mainstream the use of digital technologies and services to broaden the reach of the EU’s Development Policy.
-The Digital4Development approach promotes digital solutions as part of the fight against poverty and inequality with the initial focus on Africa, where actions such as mobile payments have been shown to have the biggest impact.
+The Digital4Development approach promotes digital solutions as part of the fight against poverty, inequality and resource scarcity with the initial focus on Africa, where actions such as mobile payments have been shown to have the biggest impact.
 The EU will launch flagship projects in areas like e-agriculture, digital skills, e-governance and cooperation on startups.

-The EU will continue to promote the Union’s objectives through accession negotiations and selective approximation with the neighbouring countries to the south and the east, and networks of EU and Eastern partner countries are working to ensure progressive approximation of legislation and share best practice.
+The Commission will continue to promote the Union’s objectives through accession negotiations and selective approximation with the neighbouring countries to the south and the east, and networks of EU and Eastern partner countries are working to ensure progressive approximation of legislation and share best practice.

 The Commission will: